 Adriana is the Founder of #ProudlyHuman, as well as Director at the Foundation for Space Development, an initiative of which is Africa2Moon, to inspire the youth of developing nations, in particular Africa, to “Reach for the Moon” through education and science.
 She is also a member of the South African government advisory task team on the 4th Industrial Revolution, Faculty at the Singularity University and Duke Corporate Education, and an astronaut candidate with the Mars One Project.

-Adriana holds an MSc (summa cum laude) in quantum cryptography and a PhD in quantum biology.
+Dr Adriana Marais Holds an MSc (summa cum laude) in quantum cryptography and a PhD in quantum biology.
 Her postdoctoral research focused on quantum effects in photosynthesis as well as the origins of prebiotic molecules and life itself.
 She is currently pursuing a second PhD in economics in resource-‐constrained environments at the University of Cape Town.

 She completed her MSc summa cum laude in quantum cryptography at the University of KwaZulu–‐Natal (UKZN), and was awarded her PhD in quantum biology at the same institute in 2015.